eddiefiggie/FlowPlanner/README.md

 pay periods), I added the amount field.  by doing this, I was able to add an && to the weekend date adjustment so Thursday and Friday would also need to be a negative number (therefore not income) to be set back to the previous Wednesday.

+* As of the latest update.
+I killed all export and edits via the application.
+These things would be handled within the CSV file for now.